Skip to main content

 If you had to evacuate your home what three things would you take and why?

-Story Prompt FAQ’s
+Sentimental Objects Story Ideas FAQ’s

-What is ‘treasured things’?
+What is ‘sentimental objects’?

-‘Treasured things’ refers to physical objects that you find valuable.
+‘Sentimental objects’ refers to physical objects that you find valuable.
 It doesn’t matter if they are worth a lot of money or not, what’s important is that you treasure them.
 Their value lies in the stories, memories and meaning bound up in the object.

-What are ‘Story prompts’?
+What are ‘story ideas’?

 Sometimes it can be hard to get start writing a story.
 Story Prompts help by providing creative ideas as inspiration.
-Simirity’s Story Prompts have been designed to ignite discussions in your family and inspire you to ask questions about your family’s past.
+Simirity’s Story Ideas have been designed to ignite discussions in your family and inspire you to ask questions about your family’s past.

 Stories don’t have to be written, they can be spoken too.
 They are designed for both you and your family.
 As you review the prompts, consider how your parents or a sibling might answer.
-It you don’t want to write a story down that fine – they can serve as great inspiration for interesting family discussions.
+If you don’t want to write a story down that fine – they can serve as great inspiration for interesting family discussions.

 Share